Braun TributeCollection Review

 Shredding

-This model has two shredding options: fine, and medium.
-A 2lb block of cheese would not fit down the feed tube, necessitating us to slice it in half longways.
-The shreds were nice and large, with only a few crumbled bits interspersed throughout, and very little stuck above the shredding disc.
+We evaluated the shredded cheese, potatoes, and carrots created by each machine to determine scores, as well as comparing if there was any adjustability allowed on the shredding settings.
+The Braun did very well.
+It has two shredding options: fine and medium.
+A two-pound block of cheese would not fit down the feed tube, necessitating that we slice it in half longways.
+The shreds were nice and large, with only a few crumbled bits interspersed throughout and very little stuck above the shredding disc.

-This model actually did the best job of the entire group at shredding potatoes, rivaling those of the Breville and the Cuisinart Elemental.
+It did the best job of the entire group at shredding potatoes, rivaling those of the Breville and the Cuisinart Elemental.

 Slicing

 While the Braun did well at shredding, it delivered an abysmal performance in our slicing tests.
-We evaluated how it did at slicing tomatoes, potatoes, and zucchini, as well as how adjustable the slicing attachment was.
-The Braun did a subpar job in every aspect of this test, with the exception of potatoes.
+We evaluated how it did at slicing tomatoes, potatoes, and zucchini and how adjustable the slicing attachment was.
+It did a subpar job in every aspect of this test, except for potatoes.
+There was no adjusting the slicing thickness, and this model entirely and totally obliterated the tomatoes rather than slicing them.

 Cleaning